mmuratarat/mmuratarat.github.io/_posts/2019-07-23-kmeans_from_scratch.md

 Only numerical data can be used.
 Generally K-means works best for 2 dimensional numerical data.
 Visualization is possible in 2D or 3D data.
 But in reality there are always multiple features to be considered at a time.
 However, we must be careful about curse of dimensionality. any more than few tens of dimensions mean that distance interpretation isn’t obvious and must be guarded against.
 Appropriate dimensionality reduction techniques and distance measure must be used.

 K-Means clustering is prone to initial seeding i.e. random initialization of centroids which is required to kick-off iterative clustering process.
 Bad initialization may end up getting bad clusters.
+Leader Algorithm can be used.

 The standard K-means algorithm isn't directly applicable to categorical data, for various reasons.
 The sample space for categorical data is discrete, and doesn't have a natural origin.
 A Euclidean distance function on such a space is not really meaningful.
 However, The clustering algorithm is free to choose any distance metric / similarity score.
 Euclidean is the most popular.
 But any other metric can be used that scales according to the data distribution in each dimension/attribute, for example the Mahalanobis metric.